-Office Administration, Certificate School of Business
+Office Administration, Certificate

 The Office Administration Certificate is designed to provide a concentration in keyboarding and the Microsoft Office software products.
 Office applications covered include Word, Excel and PowerPoint.
 Courses in this certificate may be applied toward the Office Administration AAS.